 Science and Guardian Angels Right Now

 It’s not just the fluff-blown present that’s in trouble.
 Critical details about what is real and what isn’t are and always will be fuzzy.

 What I believe is that modern science is exactly right in acknowledging, reluctantly, that we know only a fraction of what makes up the universe, physical, nonphysical and a coruscating mass of indefinite somethings.

 What I believe to be brightly hued BS, popular wishful thinking, is the cheery idea that there is any reason to believe we’re going to get clear on much more of it.
 Why should we?

 Exactly, with what tools and how do we even know what to look for with them?
-The best we’ve done with dark matter is not that we’ve detected identified it, but that we’ve seen its gravitational effect.
+The best we’ve done with dark matter is not that we’ve identified it, but that we’ve seen its effect on gravity.

 Dark energy, which occupies most of the universe, is a whole different basket of tomatoes.